 Convoy of school buses headed to Quebec City protested inadequate financing

-Almost 100 school buses are making a yellow line on Highway 40 as drivers and owners of school bus companies head to the National Assembly in Quebec City with demands for better financing of school bus transportation.
+Almost 100 school buses made a yellow line on Highway 40 as drivers and owners of school bus companies headed to the National Assembly in Quebec City with demands for better financing of school bus transportation.

 "I'm driving the bus out here for my employees and me too because the situation is attenable," said Autobus Beaconsfield owner Andrew Jones.

-The protest is the second this week that has highlighted how rising fuel costs, in addition to other inflation-related stresses, have made operating a school bus company extremely difficult.
+The highlighted how rising fuel costs in the province, in addition to other inflation-related stresses, have made operating a school bus company extremely difficult.

 The Parti Quebecois came out this week in support of school bus drivers and service providers, asking the Ministry of Education to shell out more funds to stop disruptions in Quebec's school transportation system.